 The System-wide Ecological Indicators and the System Status Report continue to show ecosystem problems and challenges in key areas, many of which were compounded by the weather extremes experienced.
 However, solid restoration progress continues to be made, and visible, positive impacts can be seen in those areas where water management changes have been implemented, such as the Kissimmee River, portions of the Picayune Strand, Biscayne Bay, and C-111 Spreader Canal West.
+Please include a couple of illustrative examples of positive impacts and quantify if possible.
 These positive effects confirm the original premise of the Comprehensive Everglades Restoration Plan that by getting the water right, the ecosystem will recover.